p-ho/emailIdx/README.md

 ```

 ## Outlook
-After successful execution the (serialized and analyzed) cotent of the e-mails will be stored in the Elasticsearch database.
+After successful execution the (serialized and analyzed) content of the e-mails will be stored in the Elasticsearch database.
 Now you can use [emailIdxQuery](https://github.com/p-ho/emailIdxQuery) as a frontend to search in that data.